rich-context-competition/rich-context-book-2019/07-Rich_Text_Competition-KAIST/07-Rich_Text_Competition-KAIST.md

 ### Entity Typing Model

 Ultra-Fine Entity Typing [@Choi:2018:ACL] can predict a set of free-from phrases like *criminal* or *skyscraper* given a sentence with an entity mention.
 For example, in the sentence: *Bob robbed John and he was arrested shortly afterward*, Bob is of type *criminal*.
 In the task of the present book, candidate answers proposed by the MRQA model and the sentence in which they appear are input into Ultra-Fine Entity Typing.
 This system can predict 10k different entity types among which *dataset* is included.
 However, after a few experiments they observed that most of the entity types obtained from the dataset names are not *dataset* but *organization*, *agency*, and similar types.
 This is due to the fact that datasets are usually created by organizations and thus, they include the name of the organization.
 Since these entity types are consistent, they used them as a feature for their candidate answer classifier.
+In this work, they used the pre-trained model that was released with the original publication.
+For detailes about the implementation and computing resources to train it, we refer to the original publication.

 ### Candidate Answer Classifier